francesconatali/ifoundyou/README.md

 <script src="https://unpkg.com/axios@0.16.2/dist/axios.min.js"></script>
 ```

 No need for web server, Node, create-react-app, and its zillion dependencies.
-And if you want to publish it on the web, you can use ANY host provider, as no server-side configuration is needed.
+And if you want to publish it on the web, you can use ANY hosting provider, as no server-side configuration is needed.

 (just remember to insert your own GoogleMapApi Key and FullContact API Key)